 Well, there are a number of commercial services available to you.
 In the USA for example, it is essential to file your songs with the Copyright Office in the Library of Congress.
 This costs around \$40 per song.
-In Britain, there is an organisation known as Stationers Hall.
-Apart from these, there are a number of commercial services provided in the USA by organisations like the SRS (Songwriters Resource Services of California), or the ASF (American Song Festival).
+In Britain, there is an organisation known as Stationers Hall, quite romantic really as I believe that the legend has it that Shakespeare's work is lodged there.
+Apart from these, there are a number of commercial services provided in the USA by organisations like the SRS (that is the Songwriters Resource Services of California), or the ASF (that is the American Song Festival).
 Our own International Songwriters Association provides a service similar to the above, except that ours is free of charge to members.

 Really, it is unusual for an entire song to be stolen.
 What can happen, is that the best bits and pieces are stolen, and that unfortunately, is harder to prove.